 The Last Opportunity to become a Footballer:

 Before going to Ebedei for trials, Paul made some research about the football club.
-He discovered that some of his friends (whom he played football with) have actually gone there for trials.
+He discovered that some of his friends (whom he played football with) had actually gone there for trials.

 Shockingly, these people (whom he played better than) went to FC Ebedei behind back doors, a feat that exposes corruption in the Nigerian youth/academy football industry.